NicoloCavalli95horses/KMS-web-testing/content/01 Notes/tabnabbing.md

 Browser's history sniffing can be used to accurate craft a specific URL to trick the user [[(Fonseka, Pashenna, et al., 2023)]]

-## How does it work?
+## Classic tabnabbing: tab A changes tab B

-- The victim access a malicious website (`evil.com`) from a trustful website (`facebook.com`)
+- From an email, the victim access a malicious website (`evil.com`), that launch a new tab pointing to a trustful website (`bank.com`).
+The starting point is the tab `evil.com` (tab A).
-- The site `evil.com` looks legitimate and trick the user on spending some time there (e.g., with a web game), while `facebook.com` is still opened
+- The victim access `bank.com`, which is the legitimate website he knows
-- After a while, `evil.com` changes `facebook.com` with a phishing page, exploiting the `window.open()` function
+- The victim keeps browsing on other tabs, and some time passes, while the tab of the `evil.com` is still opened
-- After the victim comes back to the previous we *website A*, that is the malicious one, the *website B* can be changed, exploiting the `window.open()` function
+- The tab `evil.com` changes the page `bank.com` with a phishing website (for example, `b4nk.com`, using [[typosquatting]] techniques).
+This is done exploiting the `window.open()` function
-- This means that if then the user comes to the *website B* again, now he can see a copy of the trustful website, asking him, for example, the user credential
+- This means that if then the user comes to the website opened by `evil.com` again, now he can see a copy of the trustful website, asking him, for example, the user credential
 - ==Sensitive data may be stolen or unauthorized financial transactions may be requested==
 - The user may be ==redirected to an error page on the trusted website after the theft has taken place==